 According to the Tribunal, the employment agreement was clearly terminated because of the age of the employee.
-The distinction based on age could not be justified, since age was no genuine occupational requirement, nor was it the purpose of the funding measure to replace older employees.
+The distinction based on age could not be justified, since age was not a genuine occupational requirement, nor was it the purpose of the funding measure to replace older employees.

-The argument of the hospital was that, as a public institution, it has to optimise its expenses was rejected by the Tribunal.
+The argument of the hospital was that, as a public institution, it had to optimise its expenses, was rejected by the Tribunal.
 It stated that justifications have to serve the public interest, and not the individual interest of an employer.

 Labour Court Brussels, 26 July 2013

-The dismissal of a doctor (independent worker) based on his age (of 75), constitutes discrimination if the hospital cannot justify the dismissal based on an essential and determining professional requirement or a legitimate aim, also if the policy of the hospital provided for a dissolution of the contract upon the reaching of the age of 75.
+The dismissal of a doctor (independent worker) based on his age (of 75), constituted discrimination as the hospital could not justify the dismissal based on an essential and determining professional requirement or a legitimate aim, also if the policy of the hospital provided for a dissolution of the contract upon the reaching of the age of 75.

 Labour Tribunal Brussels, 5 September 2014